chmelynski/hyperdeck-server/design.md

-captions could be an inherent part of the Image component - but there are questions as to top/left/bottom/right and also, charts and such could use captions too, but there's no straightforward way to put the caption in the component in the spirit of having data in the components and presodata in the Document component, we could put caption placement data in the Document component the caption can just be a single-line `&lt;input&gt;` right below the header line for the component left/right/top/bottom and the size of those boxes can be adjusted in the GUI
+captions could be an inherent part of the Image component - but there are questions as to top/left/bottom/right and also, charts and such could use captions too, but there's no straightforward way to put the caption in the component in the spirit of having data in the components and presodata in the Document component, we could put caption placement data in the Document component the caption can just be a single-line `<input>` right below the header line for the component left/right/top/bottom and the size of those boxes can be adjusted in the GUI

 indeed, paragraph components could have the section header done the same way as captions